 Under direct supervision of board certified forensic pathologists, the fellow will perform autopsies and postmortem examinations to determine cause and manner of death, attend death scenes in Clayton County, review postmortem radiographs for identification and trauma analysis, collect specimens for toxicology, submit and review histologic specimens, collect evidence to be disseminated to various laboratories and agencies, prepare reports of postmortem examination and autopsies, review pertinent documents such as medical records, police reports, toxicology reports and outside laboratory reports, and testify in court when called.
 Office cars are available for scene investigations and travel to court.
 The fellow will rotate within the different in-house sections of the crime lab as well as participate in daily morgue rounds and weekly departmental conferences.
 When there is a Child Abuse Investigative Support Center (CAISC) consult, the fellow will have the opportunity to participate in the meeting.
 When on call, the fellow must be available to assist the Death Investigation Specialists in triaging cases and approving or denying organ and tissue donation.
 The fellow will be afforded research opportunities through the Department of Pathology, AU-MCG and an opportunity to attend a national meeting where their original research is presented.

-Georgia Bureau of Investigation Medical Examiner Office in conjunction with Augusta University Medical College of Georgia
+Georgia Bureau of Investigation Medical Examiner Office in conjunction with the Medical College of Georgia at Augusta University.

 Decatur, GA (Greater Atlanta area)

-The applicant must possess a M.D. or D.O. degree and be board eligible in Anatomic Pathology or Anatomic/Clinical Pathology prior to starting fellowship.
-The applicant must have a valid license to practice medicine in the State of Georgia prior to the commencement of the fellowship.
-Selected candidate must be able to work a flexible schedule to meet the needs of the office, which will require working weekends (1x/month) and holidays.
-The fellow must also be available to receive and respond to telephone inquiries from home, while acting in an on-call status.
-A further background check will be required through the Georgia Bureau of Investigation.
-The applicant must be physically capable of performing autopsies and post-mortem examinations and be able to prepare presentations for office meetings.
-The applicant must have a valid driver’s license.
+Applicants must possess a M.D. or D.O. degree and be board eligible in AP or AP/CP prior to starting fellowship.
+The applicants must have a valid license to practice medicine in the State of Georgia prior to the commencement of the fellowship.
+Selected candidates must be able to work a flexible schedule to meet the needs of the office, which will require working weekends (1x/month) and holidays.
+The fellows must also be available to receive and respond to telephone inquiries from home, while acting in an on-call status.
+A further background check will be required through the GBI.
+The applicants must be physically capable of performing autopsies and post-mortem examinations and be able to prepare presentations for office meetings.
+The applicants must have a valid driver’s license.

 Program Contact Information: